 THE FUTURE OF PATIENT-CENTERED CARE

-coordination of care, and access, has been much more successful than the patient-centered care effort with its goal of changing the relationships between patients and health professionals to improve transparency, accommodate to patient preferences and values, and make the patient the “source of control” in planning care.
-This is especially true about the care of patients we term “multiply-disadvantaged”* patients.
-For these patients, the Institute of Medicine’s call for the patient to be empowered in designing their care, including having the information and experience of self-efficacy needed to participate as a partner with their healthcare team, is a sine qua non.
-Health settings that approach these patients only by “adding services” are much less likely to be successful than programs that train a team of health professionals to change their relationship approach toward these patients.
-Facilitating this relationship change is the future of patient-centered primary care.
+home effort, (changing practice patterns to improve information management, adding coordination of care, and improving access), has been much more successful than the patient-centered care effort with its goal of changing the relationships between patients and health professionals to improve transparency, accommodate to patient preferences and values, and make the patient the “source of control” in planning care.
+The Institute of Medicine’s call for the patient to be empowered in designing their care, including having access to all their medical information and to be helped to experience of self-efficacy needed to participate as a partner with their healthcare team, has been realized in very few primary care practices.
+There is a need for a handbook on how to realize the Institute of Medicine's vision.

-Patient-Centered Primary Care, Getting from Good to Great helps primary care practices involve patients as partners in their own healthcare in ways shown to improve health outcomes and lower costs.
+Patient-Centered Primary Care helps primary care practices involve patients as partners in their own healthcare in ways shown to improve health outcomes and lower costs.

 WHAT PEOPLE SAY